Revelación

-Revelación is the fourth extended play by American singer Selena Gomez.
-It was released on March 12, 2021, by Interscope Records.
+Revelación is the first extended play by American singer Selena Gomez.
+It was released on March 12, 2021, by SMG Music LLC and Interscope Records.
 Gomez collaborated with various producers, such as Albert Hype, DJ Snake, Jota Rosa, Maro, Neon16, and Tainy, to achieve her desired sound.
 She stated that the EP centers on themes of "strength, love, forgiveness and moving on".

-The EP was supported by three singles: "De Una Vez", "Baila Conmigo" with Rauw Alejandro, and "Selfish Love" with DJ Snake, and is Gomez's first project to be prominently in Spanish language.
+The EP was supported by several singles and a promotional single: "De Una Vez", "Baila Conmigo" with Rauw Alejandro, and "Selfish Love" with DJ Snake, and is Gomez's first project to be prominently in Spanish language.
 It blends reggaeton, electropop, Latin pop, R&B and alternative R&B genres with urbano elements.
 It marks a departure from the dance-pop sound of its predecessor, Rare (2020).
 Upon release, Revelación received acclaim from music critics, who highlighted its tasteful production, and praised Gomez's expansion of her artistry.
 The EP became her best-reviewed project on Metacritic.

 Commercially, Revelación debuted at number 22 on the US Billboard 200, shifting 23,000 equivalent album units in its first week of release, marking the biggest sales week for a Latin music album by a woman since Shakira's El Dorado (2017).
-It also debuted atop the Billboard Top Latin Albums chart.
+It also debuted atop the Billboard Top Latin Albums chart, becoming the first album by a woman to do so, also since 2017's El Dorado.
+Revelación also debut with 8.57 million streams on Spotify in its first 24 hours, becoming the biggest debut of a female EP on the platform.
 Four tracks from Revelación entered on the Billboard Hot Latin Songs chart dated March 27, 2021.
 The music video for its opening track, "De Una Vez", was nominated for Best Short Form Music Video at the 22nd Annual Latin Grammy Awards.

 Revelación was nominated for Best Latin Pop Album at the 64th Annual Grammy Awards, earning Gomez her first nomination.